 HARTFORD, Conn. — No coverage is owed to a homeowner seeking coverage for the deterioration of her home’s foundation as a result of a chemical reaction in the concrete used to build the home because the damage gradually occurred over time and was not sudden and accidental as required by the policy, a Connecticut federal judge said Sept.
 20 (Maureen E. Carney v.
 Allstate Insurance Co., No. 16-592, D. Conn., 2018 U.S. Dist.
 LEXIS 161401).

-LAS VEGAS — A Nevada federal judge on Aug.
-12 denied an insurer’s request for relief from orders finding that the insurer has a duty to defend and indemnify 16 construction defect cases and must pay $488,233 in contribution to defending insurers (Assurance Company of America, et al. v.
-Ironshore Specialty Insurance Co., No. 13-2191, D. Nev., 2018 U.S. Dist.
-LEXIS 136463).
+LAS VEGAS — A Nevada federal judge on Sept.
+18 denied reconsideration of his judgment in a construction defect insurance case and denied a motion by the winner for $302,214.50 in attorney fees (Assurance Co. of America, et al. v.
+Ironshore Specialty Ins.
+Co., No. 15-460, D. Nev., 2018 U.S. Dist.
+LEXIS 159454).

 HARTFORD, Conn. — In a coverage dispute over damages to insureds’ basement walls from cracking, a Connecticut federal judge on Sept.
 18 denied summary judgment to a homeowners insurer on a breach of contract claim because the insureds’ damages fall within their reasonably proposed definition of “caving in” under the policy (Michael M. Sirois, et al. v.
 USAA Casualty Insurance Co., No. 16-1172, D. Conn., 2018 U.S. Dist.
 LEXIS 158508).